How To Prepare Your Wall For Wallpaper

 - Smooth the wall.
-Fill holes and sand bumps and heavy textures.
+Fill holes and “mud” over texture and sand any bumps.

 - Clean your wall.
 For best results use sugar soap or hot water with cleaning vinegar.

 - Apply primer to seal the wall.
 (If painting, use an eggshell, satin or semi-gloss paint).